-We have celebrated the Thai New Year twice joining in the crazy Songkran Chiang Mai festivities.
-Anyone planning on traveling to Thailand during Songkran or wanting to attend a Songkran festival we’ve put together everything you need to know.
+We have celebrated the Thai New Year twice, joining in on the crazy Songkran Chiang Mai festivities.
+Anyone planning on traveling to Thailand during Songkran or wanting to attend a Songkran festival, we’ve put together everything you need to know.

 Songkran Chiang Mai Festival Guide